Best True Crime on Netflix: 8 of the best new true crime documentaries to stream on Netflix in 2023

-Netflix Best True Crime Series: 8 highly rated new true crime documentaries streaming on Netflix in 2023 - including Money Shot
+True Crime Netflix 2023: 8 of the best new series on Netflix this year - including The Murdaugh Murders

-A host of new Netflix true crime shows have ensured the streamer has started the new year with a bang.
-From Money Shot to Monique Olivier: Accessory to Evil, here are 8 true crime series we recommend you watch right now.
+Netflix newly released true crime series and documentaries have ensured the streamer has started 2023 with a bang.

-It can not be denied that Netflix have launched a host of outstanding new true crime shows in the new year as the streaming giant continues to recover from their shaky start to 2022.
+While we haven’t even hit April yet, it can’t be denied that Netflix have launched a host of outstanding new true crime shows already in 2023 as the streaming giant continues to recover from their shaky start to 2022.

 Fans of the true crime genre will admit it is almost impossible to look beyond Netflix as one of the ultimate sources of true crime due to its commitment to bringing audiences the most bizarre and gripping tales the world over.